anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Request Artifact: Registrar-Countersigned Voucher

-Identical to the Registrar-Countersigned Voucher (Voucher') artifact received from the registrar as defined in {{rcv-artifact}}.
+Identical to the Registrar-Countersigned Voucher (Voucher') artifact received from the registrar as defined in {{rcv_artifact}}.
 The Registrar-Agent MUST NOT modify countersigned vouchers.

-### Response Artifact: Voucher Status (vStatus) {#vstatus-artifact}
+### Response Artifact: Voucher Status (vStatus) {#vstatus_artifact}

 The Voucher Status (vStatus) artifact SHALL be an authenticated self-contained object signed by the pledge, containing status telemetry as defined in {{Section 5.7 of !RFC8995}}.

-For the JWS-signed JSON format used by this specification, the vStatus artifact MUST use the "General JWS JSON Serialization Syntax" defined in {{Section 7.2.1 of RFC7515}}, which MUST contain the JSON Status Data defined in {{vstatus-data}} in the JWS Payload.
+For the JWS-signed JSON format used by this specification, the vStatus artifact MUST use the "General JWS JSON Serialization Syntax" defined in {{Section 7.2.1 of RFC7515}}, which MUST contain the JSON Voucher Status Data defined in {{vstatus-data}} in the JWS Payload.
-{{vstatus_representation}} summarizes the serialization of the JWS-signed JSON PER artifact:
+{{vstatus_representation}} summarizes the serialization of the JWS-signed JSON vStatus artifact:

 ~~~~
 {
-  "payload": BASE64URL(UTF8(JSON Status Data)),
+  "payload": BASE64URL(UTF8(JSON Voucher Status Data)),
   "signatures": [
     {
       "protected": BASE64URL(UTF8(JWS Protected Header)),